PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="022" /><label for="022">![022](../slides/redacted.jpeg)</label>
 _022. Redacted slide._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> This slide showed details of our response to the security issue, including how long it took us to resolve it from the initial report (3h 47m), and some of our correspondence with the researcher (which is the reason for redacting this slide).
+    This slide showed details of our response to the security issue, including how long it took us to resolve it from the initial report (3h 47m), and some of our correspondence with the researcher (which is the reason for redacting this slide).

 ---